btc268/table/README.md

 Interactive dinner table for two.

-Utensils act as capacitive sensors.
+Utensils are capacitive sensors.
 Sounds unique to each utensil are triggered when the utensil is touched.

 A four-voice drone sounds when utensils are at rest.
 When a utensil is picked up and put back down, a corresponding drone voice rests on a new scale degree.